 The little plants will exceed your expectations with their speedy growth and low maintenance.

 Datura plants need full sun, fertile soil and regular watering.
 They get droopy and cranky if they do not get adequate moisture.
 During winter they can sustain themselves in most climates with whatever moisture naturally occurs.

-Potted plants need special Datura trumpet flower care and annual repotting.
-The plants may lose leaves in winter if left outside in milder climates but spring back in warmer temperatures.
+Datura trumpet care specifies that potted plants need special care and annual repotting.
+The plants may lose leaves in winter if left outside in milder climates, but spring back in warmer temperatures.
 Datura plants growing in colder zones will require you to move the plant indoors or just let it reseed and start new plants.